 All streets are not created equal.
-In order to create safe and comfortable streets for pedestrians and bicyclists of all ages and abilities, suburban commercial principal arterials need to be designed fundamentally differently than urban mixed-use principal arterials or narrow residential local streets.
+To create safe and comfortable streets for pedestrians and bicyclists of all ages and abilities, suburban commercial principal arterials must be designed fundamentally differently than urban mixed-use principal arterials or narrow residential local streets.
 In the past few years, transportation planning professionals have started to address these distinctions by approaching street design with a typological framework that establishes a combination of roadway functional classification and land use context.
 Pennsylvania DOT’s Smart Transportation Guidebook, Boston’s Complete Streets Guidelines, and several recent guides published by NACTO are good examples that organize street design guidelines in a typological framework based on different street types.

-Kittelson & Associates, Inc. (Kittelson) is currently leading Complete Streets programs and policies based on a typological framework that incorporates a nuanced understanding of different street types categorized by the role of the street (functional classification), the existing and future desired contexts, and the anticipated types of users along the street.
-One such program being developed on behalf of Florida DOT establishes a context classification system that will be used to determine key design criteria in the FDOT Design Manual for all non-limited-access state roadways.
-The FDOT context classification system has six different land use context types that broadly identify the built environments existing in Florida.
-The six land use context types include C1-Natural, C2-Rural, C2T-Rural Town, C3R-Suburban Residential, C3C-Suburban Commercial, C4-Urban General, C5-Urban Center, and C6-Urban Core.
+Kittelson is currently leading Complete Streets programs and policies based on a typological framework that incorporates a nuanced understanding of different street types categorized by the role of the street (functional classification), the existing and future desired contexts, and the anticipated types of street users.
+One such program developed on behalf of Florida DOT established a context classification system to be used to determine key design criteria in the FDOT Design Manual for all non-limited-access state roadways.
+The FDOT context classification system has six different land-use context types that broadly identify the built environments in Florida.
+The six land-use context types include C1-Natural, C2-Rural, C2T-Rural Town, C3R-Suburban Residential, C3C-Suburban Commercial, C4-Urban General, C5-Urban Center, and C6-Urban Core.
 Kittelson developed measures related to existing and proposed land uses, development densities, streets and block networks, building heights, setbacks, and socio-economic measures to determine a roadway’s land use classification.
 Design criteria for all non-limited-access roadways, such as travel lane width, design speed, and types of pedestrian and bicycle facilities, are based on the context classification.
 For example, an Urban Core arterial can be designed for 25-30 mph speeds, but Rural arterials can be designed for 55-70 mph speeds.

 The second aspect absent in the current understanding of “Complete Streets” is the need to create a connected network of Complete Streets.
 A few disconnected signature Complete Streets projects are not sufficient to create safe and comfortable travel options for all users.
 In May 2012, Mineta Transportation Institute published “Low-Stress Bicycling and Network Connectivity”.[iii]
-This pioneering report established a measuring system to calculate “Level of Traffic Stress” (LTS) that bicyclists face on any given street segment and intersection, and highlighted the necessity for bicyclists to feel safe and comfortable at a network level.
-Since the report’s publication, transportation planners have utilized some version of LTS methodology to analyze the safety and comfort of bicyclists throughout the street network.
-LTS methodology recognizes the difference in street types, and to some extent land use context, in determining the level of traffic stress.
-For example, LTS can be low on narrow residential streets with lower traffic volumes and speeds, even if bicyclists do not have separate dedicated facilities.
+This pioneering report established a measuring system to calculate “Level of Traffic Stress” (LTS) that bicyclists face on any given street segment and intersection, and highlighted the need for bicyclists to feel safe and comfortable at a network level.
+Since the report’s publication, transportation planners have utilized LTS methodology to analyze the safety and comfort of bicyclists throughout the street network.
+LTS methodology recognizes the difference in street types—and to some extent land use context—in determining the level of traffic stress.
+For example, LTS can be low on narrow residential streets with lower traffic volumes and speeds, even if separate dedicated facilities do not exist for bicyclists.
 LTS can also be low on high-traffic-volume, high-speed arterials if bicyclists have enough separation from vehicular traffic and protection at crossings and intersections.
-Not all streets require bike lanes, and bike lanes are not enough of a solution on all streets!
+Not all streets require bike lanes, and bike lanes aren’t a complete solution on all streets!

 Kittelson has been involved in many projects that utilize LTS methodology to analyze and recommend solutions to create safe and comfortable networks for all users.
-The firm developed an online interactive LTS mapping tool for the existing street network in Montgomery County in Maryland that is now being used to develop the countywide bicycle master plan.
+The firm developed an online interactive LTS mapping tool for the existing street network in Montgomery County in Maryland that was later used to develop the countywide bicycle master plan.

 [i] McCann, Barbara.
 Happy Anniversary, Complete Streets!
 Smart Growth America, December 3, 2010. https://smartgrowthamerica.org/happy-anniversary-complete-streets.